 - Invite teachers to incorporate sections from our “UN Me Religious Education Curriculum” into their classes a Sunday or two prior to—as well as on—UN Sunday.

-Constructing a Lesson Involving Climate Justice
+Constructing a Lesson Involving Climate and Food Justice

 Following the craft, we suggest reading a book; please feel free to choose from the list below.
 (This is often a good time for a snack.)
 A powerful way to end the class is to prompt the young people to connect what they have learned to the seven UU Principles.
 Perhaps you can have guest speakers in October from the congregation (consider youth, young adults, adults, and seniors).
-See Part 2: 2020 Theme for more ideas about the topic.
+See Part 2: Seminar Theme for more ideas about the topic.

 The Water Walker